envisioning/vocab/vocab/siamese-network.md

 ---
 category: ARCH, CORE
+generality:
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
+- 0.525
 slug: siamese-network
 summary: Type of neural network architecture that involves two or more identical subnetworks sharing the same parameters and weights, typically used for tasks like similarity learning and verification.
 title: Siamese Network
 ---